Ibn H'ddri: Darley Arabian

 Darley Arabian was one of three foundation sires of modern thoroughbred horse racing bloodstock.
 In 95% of modern Thoroughbred racehorses, the Y chromosome can be traced back to this single stallion.

 The Darley Arabian sired Flying Childers and was the great-great-grandsire of the stallion Eclipse.
 The Darley Arabian was the most important sire in the history of the English Thoroughbred.

 Eclipse

 Eclipse (1 April 1764 – 26 February 1789) was an outstanding, undefeated 18th-century British thoroughbred.
 It won 18 races.
-It died due to colic on 26 February 1789, at age 24; His skeleton is now housed at the Royal Veterinary College.
+It died due to colic on 26 February 1789, at age 24; his skeleton is now housed at the Royal Veterinary College.

 Saklawi H'ddri

 Saklawi H'ddri stud was attributed to Ibn Hidri originally for Juhail Ibn Jadraan (Saklawi Jadrani).
 Sheikh Faisal and Sheikh Abdullrahman Ibn Sha'lan had this stud until it was transferred to Italy.
-More expensive horses today belong to this stud.
+Many of the more highly valued class of horses today trace their lineage to this stud.